arduino/docs-content/content/hardware/06. edu/kits/braccio++/datasheets/datasheet.md

 ---
 identifier: ABX00032
-title: Arduino® Braccio++ Carrier
+title: Arduino® Braccio Carrier
 revision: Rev. 01
 type: edu
 ---
 ![Braccio++ Carrier Feature Image](./assets)

 # Description
-Braccio++ Carrier is an add-on board that sits on top of your favorite Arduino Educational existing product line providing faster prototyping in increasing demands for robotics and automation.
+Braccio Carrier is an add-on board that sits on top of your favorite Arduino Educational existing product line providing faster prototyping in increasing demands for robotics and automation.
 The tailor-made Arduino Braccio++ Carrier has a collection of features that enables quick and easy learning while building small projects